UBRoboticsWorkshop/WorkShops/5_CAD2 /CAD2.md

   }
 }
 ```
-Now it will ignore anything that isn't an 'a', and print some text everytime it recieves one.
+Now it will ignore anything that isn't an 'a', and print some text every time it receives  one.
 With the "if" statement, there's "==" instead of "="- that's because one equals means setting a variable, while two means comparing two values.
 Also, make sure to use ' ' for characters instead of " ".

 This code is just for testing, and there's a few ways it can be improved.
 For example the ESP32 is doing nothing unless there is Serial data, when it could be doing other tasks.
 Instead of waiting for Serial, we could simply check periodically for new serial data and then act if it happens to be there.